MSc Organisational Psychology / Overview

-We normally look for a UK undergraduate degree in Psychology with first or upper second class honours, or the overseas equivalent.
+We require a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent.
 To be admitted to this British Psychological Society (BPS) accredited programme, your first degree must be recognised by the BPS as providing the Graduate Basis for Chartered Membership (GBC) of the BPS .

 If you are not eligible for GBC, you might wish to consider our MSc Business Psychology course.When assessing your academic record, we take into account your grade average and grade profile, references, and the standing of the institution where you studied your qualification.

 This advanced course gives you a route into occupational psychology that is accredited by the British Psychological Society (BPS).